futuro/pentadactyl-plugins/README.md

 # pentadactyl-plugins
-A collection of pentadactyl plugins I use
+A collection of pentadactyl plugins I use.

+# License
+License is public domain, except where otherwise specified in the file, such as noscript.js.